Menu

 Stitch Library

 This post contains affiliate links.
+If you make a purchase through links on our site, I may earn a small commission.
 Click to see full details of my Privacy Policy.

 Pin it now, make later!

-Pattern notes
+Pattern Notes

-Written in UK terms
+Written in UK terms but switchable to US terms below.

-This pattern gives you the basic principles for the Alpine stitch, designed to help you create your own projects.
+This pattern gives you the basic principles for the crochet Alpine stitch, designed to help you create your own projects.

 Stitch(s): St(s)